HKA07/skiftiGuide/docs/usage.rst

    - all_FA_skeletonised.nii.gz
    - mean_FA_skeleton_mask.nii.gz

-If any of these files are missing, re-run the Docker, or debug to see what went wrong.
+If any of these files are missing, re-run the ``Docker``, or debug to see what went wrong.

 **STEP 4**